Comb sort

 Comb sort is a relatively simple sorting algorithm originally designed by Włodzimierz Dobosiewicz and Artur Borowy in 1980, later rediscovered (and given the name "Combsort") by Stephen Lacey and Richard Box in 1991.
 Comb sort improves on bubble sort in the same way that Shellsort improves on insertion sort, in that they both allow elements that start far away from their intended position to move more than one space per swap.

-nist.govs "diminishing increment sort" definition mentions the term 'comb sort' as visualizing iterative passes of the data, "where the teeth of a comb touch;" the former term is linked to Don Knuth.
+NIST's Dictionary of Algorithms and Data Structures defines comb sort and Shellsort as types of "diminishing increment sort", but mentions that Don Knuth uses that name as a synonym for Shellsort, while other authors use the name "comb sort" for the entire class.